Section Image

 Kids attend schools in Lexington or Rockbridge County

 Kids who live within the city limits attend Harrington Waddell Elementary and then go to Lylburn Downing Middle; both earn an A from Niche.
 Kids living in Rockbridge County go to Central Elementary and then Maury River Middle; both earn a C-plus.
-High schoolers across the area go to the B-rated Rockbridge County High, where they can take electives like journalism, a course that gives them hands-on experience publishing a student newspaper.
+High schoolers across the area go to the B-rated Rockbridge County High, where they can take electives like journalism for hands-on experience publishing a student newspaper.

 River parks, trails and forests offer outdoor recreation